wilsonmar/wilsonmar.github.io/shop/index.md

 They co-exist better when wearing glasses.

 I've had several headphones over the years.
 That's not to be fashionable, but because I lose them, sit or step on them or, in the case of the Sony MX1000, they broke easily at the swivel.
 Newer Sony models now has a more solid pivot mechanism.

+The Sony headphones does have all the cool features: noise-cancelling, either 3.5mm cord (for use on airplanes) or Bluetooth, 30 hour battery with 10 minute charge for 5 hours of playback.

+> Bottom line, I don't recommend the Sony for it's fatal flaw, which was not fixed from the ealier WH-1000 model:
+<strong>the hinge that allows the headphone to fold is easily broken</strong>.
+And Sony refuses to replace ones that break.
+I've experienced Sony's user-hostile policies since I found that Sony purposely bricked my Vaio laptop when voltage drops too low.
+That's is why I've sworn off Sony products altogether.

+Compare that to Bose.
+I once commented to a salesclerk that my Bose headphone chord frayed, and he just gave me a new cable.

+The <a target="_blank" href="https://www.sony.com/electronics/headphones-connect-app">Sony H.ear On WH-H900N recommended by WireCutter</a>.
+It's <a target="_blank" href="https://www.costco.com/Sony-WH-H900N-Bluetooth-Noise-Canceling-Headphones%2c-Black.product.100403345.html">available at Costco</a> and Amazon for $230.

-The new model still suffers from a built-in microphone others have trouble hearing since it doesn't have a boom like some others.
+Also, the new model still suffers from a built-in microphone others have trouble hearing since it doesn't have a boom like some others.
 So its Google Assistant and Alexa integration may not work well.

-I've sworn off Sony products several times (since my Vaio disaster).
 "You have to manually turn on the aptX/AAC codec.
 To do so you have to either do a terminal command.
 The other option is to download the developers kit Xcode and then download Bluetooth file exchange and there are a few boxes you check to manually turn on the aptX/AAC."

-But the Sony headphones does have all the cool features: noise-cancelling, either 3.5mm cord (for use on airplanes) or Bluetooth, 30 hour battery with 10 minute charge for 5 hours of playback.

-The <a target="_blank" href="https://www.sony.com/electronics/headphones-connect-app">Sony H.ear On WH-H900N recommended by WireCutter</a>.
-It's <a target="_blank" href="https://www.costco.com/Sony-WH-H900N-Bluetooth-Noise-Canceling-Headphones%2c-Black.product.100403345.html">available at Costco</a> and Amazon for $230.
-It needs to be paird with a smartphone or it turns off after 5 minutes.
-In other words, you can't use it just for noise cancellation.
-And it doesn't have a microphone.

 The <a target="_blank" href="https://www.amazon.com/Sony-WH-CH700N-Canceling-Headphones-WHCH700N/dp/B079GPFLT1/s">WH-CH700N</a> at $198 list is less than $100 refurbished.

-New models have gone to a USB Type-C charging port, and pairs with the <a target="_blank" href="Sony Headphones Connect app for Android/iOS">Sony | Headphones Connect app</a> for Android/iOS so you can specify sound Equilizer settings.
+New models have gone to a <strong>USB Type-C charging port</strong>, but
+MEH: the headphone doesn't work when being charged.
+MEH: Also, it needs to be paired with a smartphone or it turns off after 5 minutes.
+In other words, you can't use it just for noise cancellation on an airplane without worrying whether your smartphone has enough juice for the trip.

 The flagship <a target="_blank" href="https://www.techradar.com/reviews/hands-on-sony-wh-1000xm3-wireless-headphones-review">WH-1000XM3</a>
 ($249 - $350 available since August 2018) adds touch controls and microphone to make calls.
 When adjusting position, I've accidentally hit its playback controls because they are touch-sensitive on the right earcup.
 To skip forward, swipe forward.
 Swipe left to go back.
 Pause and resume by double-tapping.
 Swipe up or down to control volume.
 Tap once to activate voice assistant and answer phone calls.
 Nice when I'm wearing gloves.

+This model also pairs with the <a target="_blank" href="Sony Headphones Connect app for Android/iOS">Sony | Headphones Connect app</a> for Android/iOS so you can specify sound Equilizer settings.

 The older WH-1000XM2 has slightly smaller earcups, sensitivity, and impedence.

-My biggest annoyance with Bluetooth is with Apple.
+My annoyance with Bluetooth is with Apple.
 I have to constantly turn on or off either my Mac or iPhone so the headphone doesn't pair with the wrong device.
 A first-world problem, yes.
 But still annoying.

 <a name="Adapters"></a>